- Professor and Dean

 - R. Venkatesan

 The degree of Doctor of Philosophy is offered in the Faculty of Engineering and Applied Science and may be obtained either through full-time or part-time studies.
-The Ph.D. degree can be obtained through programs in the following disciplines: Civil Engineering, Electrical and Computer Engineering, Mechanical Engineering, and Ocean and Naval Architectural Engineering.
+The Ph.D. degree can be obtained through programs in the following disciplines: Civil Engineering, Electrical and Computer Engineering, Mechanical Engineering, Ocean and Naval Architectural Engineering, and the multidisciplinary area of Oil and Gas Engineering.
 At present, the following interdisciplinary research areas are active in the Faculty: Engineering Analysis; Environmental and Hydrotechnical Studies; Manufacturing and Robotics; Mechanics, Structures, and Materials; and Ocean Engineering.
 The interdisciplinary area of Ocean Engineering has been and continues to be a major strength for graduate studies and research in the Faculty of Engineering and Applied Science.

 Admission to the Ph.D. program is limited and competitive.
 All applicants must meet the minimum qualifications described in the General Regulations for the School of Graduate Studies.
 Admission is normally restricted to candidates holding a Master's degree in Engineering or a related area.
 Decisions on admission, however, will also take into account such things as the applicant's rank in class, referees' assessments, general performance throughout the applicant's previous academic programs, and the availability of supervisors in the area of the applicant's interest.
 In cases of demonstrated ability, a student enrolled in the M.Eng. program may be allowed to transfer to the Ph.D. program without the completion of all the M.Eng. degree requirements.
 As well, in exceptional cases, direct entry to the Ph.D. program, after completion of a Bachelor's degree in Engineering or a related area, is possible.